 Keep in mind that there can be multiple issues going on at the same time.
 If you have tinted water that is also very cloudy rather that clear, you may have a couple different issues to contend with.

-You may have heard that tinted or cloudy water is caused by DOC, but what does that mean?
-DOC stands for dissolved organic compounds and it comprises any organic matter that has broken down in the water.
-It could be fish waste, uneaten food that has decayed, decaying plant parts or even a dead fish that has decomposed.
+Tinted or cloudy water is often caused by dissolved organic compounds, but what does that mean?
+Dissolved organic compounds are the organic matter that has broken down in the water.
+It could be fish waste, uneaten food that has decayed, decaying plant parts, or even a dead, decomposing fish parts.

-All of these sources can result in organic compounds that dissolve in the water, thus changing its makeup.
-These compounds ultimately impact the health of your fish, because over time they will contribute to changes in the water chemistry that are harmful to its inhabitants.
+All of these sources can result in organic compounds that dissolve in the water, which can change its makeup.
+These compounds ultimately impact the health of your fish.
+Over time, these compounds will contribute to changes in the water chemistry that are harmful to the fish.
 Dissolved organic compounds will also give rise to unpleasant odors and make the aquarium look less attractive.

 The presence of tannins is one cause of brown or yellow water that is usually not a problem.
 Tannins are present in driftwood, and over time they will leach into the aquarium water, staining it yellow to brown.
 Tannins lower the pH of the water and soften it.
 For some fish, this may be desirable and even recommended.
 This is particularly true of fish from South America that requires soft acidic water to thrive and promote spawning.

-Once you've completed your tests and observations, you can now determine the course of action.
+Once you have completed your tests and observations, you can determine the next course of action.

-- Biologicals - If ammonia or nitrite levels are elevated, then the biologicals or natural bacteria in the tank are not stabilized sufficiently to keep toxins in check.
+- Biologicals: If the ammonia or nitrite levels are elevated, then the biologicals or natural bacteria in the tank are not stabilized sufficiently to keep toxins in check.
 Because both ammonia and nitrite are potentially lethal to fish, take steps immediately to lower them.
 Your quickest course of action is to do a large water change.
 A 50 percent water change will dilute the concentration of toxins in your aquarium by roughly half.
 You should test for ammonia and nitrites after the water change.

-- Organics: If the tank has lots of uneaten food, decayed plants, or possibly a dead fish, it needs some cleanup.
-Likewise, if the water is foamy or foams when shaken, there are plenty of dissolved organics in the water.
-Clean things up by removing all decaying material such as uneaten food, dead plants or a fish corpse.
+- Organics: If the tank has lots of uneaten food, decayed plants, or possibly a dead fish, it needs cleanup.
+Likewise, if the water is foamy or foams when shaken, there are a lot of dissolved organics in the water.
+Clean things up by removing all decaying material such as uneaten food, dead plants, or a fish corpse.
 Vacuum the gravel and make sure the filter is running at a normal output.
 If the filter is slow, odds are it's clogged with debris, which is another potential source of organics.

-One red flag to keep in mind: If your tank is really dirty, don't clean everything on the same day.
+Even if your tank is really dirty, do not clean everything on the same day.
 Stagger the cleaning regimen to give the fish a chance to adjust to the changes.
 It will also give your biological colonies a chance to recover as well.
 If you disrupt the filter and gravel bed at the same time, you could make things worse instead of better.
-Do one, then wait a week and do the other.
+Do one, wait a week, and then do the other.

 It may take some time to clear up the water, but eventually, it will resolve.
 Continue a regimen of regular maintenance and the problem is not likely to recur.